Watch the Trailer for Ezra Koenig’s Netflix Anime Series With Jaden Smith

-Netflix’s Ezra Koenig-produced, Jaden Smith-starring anime series New Yokio has accomplished the rare achievement of appearing to be just as bizarre as it sounds.
+Netflix’s Ezra Koenig-produced, Jaden Smith-starring anime series Neo Yokio has accomplished the rare achievement of appearing to be just as bizarre as it sounds.
 The series, written by Koenig (yes, the singer of Vampire Weekend) and Nick Weidenfeld, is a “postmodern homage to classic anime, English literature, and modern New York fashion and culture.”
 It’s produced by Japanese studios Production IG and Studio Deen, along with Seoul-based MOI, with storyboard artists including Kazuhiro Furuhashi and Junji Nishimura.
 Because we couldn’t possibly top the synopsis Netflix has provided for the show, we will simply copy it here in full:

 Welcome to Neo Yokio, the greatest city in the world.
 It’s the most populous urban agglomeration in North America, but its prestige does not merely stem from its size.
 Neo Yokio is a diverse labyrinth of cultural and architectural innovation at the forefront of global fashion and finance.